gsoft-inc/sg-orbit/README.md

 npm install @sharegate/css-normalize @sharegate/fonts @sharegate/foundation @sharegate/tachyons
 ```

-Then, somewhere at the root of your application in a JS file:
+Then, somewhere at the root of your application...

+In a JS file:

 ```javascript
 import "@sharegate/fonts/calibre/font.css";